ZhenmeiOng/proj2-ai-model/README.md

 3. copy the address shown (should be http://localhost:5173/)

 Note: It'll take a while to see the output after clicking **Submit Job** button

+# Cybershuttle
+To use the deepseek model in cybershuttle, change the prompt variable to the prompt that you want to have and then run the cells in sequential order.